 Launched in 2014, monday.com is a relatively new player in the project management market.
 In this monday.com review we’ll see how it shapes up to the competition.

 Its design is excellent and its feature set is impressive.
 It isn’t too pricey, either.
 We’re going to take a look to see if it has substance to go with the style.
-For those who can’t wait to read on, we’ll give you a sneak preview and say monday.com delivers above and beyond what we expected of it, even after doing a slew of project management software reviews.
+For those who can’t wait to read on, we’ll give you a sneak preview and say monday.com delivers above and beyond what we expected of it.

 We were impressed with its overall quality.
 It offers an excellent range of features at affordable prices and should be considered by anyone in the market for a new project management tool.
 It manages to be effective, as well as easy to use, making it a valuable asset to its users.